-Symptoms of PKU can range from mild to severe.
+PKU symptoms can range from mild to severe.
 The most severe form of this disorder is known as classic PKU.
-An infant with classic PKU may appear normal for the first few months of his or her life.
-If the child is not treated for PKU during this time, he or she will begin to develop symptoms such as:
+An infant with classic PKU may appear normal for the first few months of their life.
+If the baby isn’t treated for PKU during this time, they’ll start to develop the following symptoms:

 - stunted growth

-- a distinct odor in breath, skin, or urine that is often described as musty
+- a musty odor of their breath, skin, or urine

-- irreversible brain damage and mental retardation within the first few months of life
+- irreversible brain damage and intellectual disabilities within the first few months of life

 - behavioral problems and seizures in older children